cens-chile/giis_fhir_IG/input/pagecontent/transaction.md

 #### Example Request/Response

+You can see an example of a request and response of every operation [HERE](ve_request_response.html)

 ### Registration of an ESAVI

 The ESAVI registration will be made over a QuestionnaireResponse resource.
 This is made by **reference** on the ESAVI IG (to see more about it [click here](ig_references.html)) but was modified with the minimal set of data required in the case of the GIIS, plus some changes of cardinalities in order to get a better solution.